 Project at a Glance

-Title: Demonstration of particulate matter (PM) in post-DPF environment.
+Title: Demonstration of particulate matter (PM) sensor in post-DPF environment.
 Final report

 Principal Investigator / Author(s): Honeywell ACS Laboratories

 Topic Areas: ICAT Grants / Technology, Mobile Sources & Fuels

 The use of after-treatment and engine control systems for diesel engines to achieve low emissions has created a need for functional measurement systems to verify correct operational performance during vehicle operation and to provide an unambiguous indication if onboard diagnostic (OBD) levels are exceeded.

 The purpose of this program was to reconfigure the Honeywell particulate mass (PM) sensor concept from its previous configuration as a sensor for measuring the particle concentration directly out of the engine, to a mass concentration sensor for operation in the post-diesel particulate filter (DPF) environment of a diesel engineís aftertreatment system.
 Under the California Air Resources Board (CARB)-sponsored Innovative Clean Air Technologies (ICAT) Grant program, Honeywell tested and demonstrated the operation of the PM sensor in the post-DPF environment and assessed its ability to detect low particle concentrations downstream of the DPF.
 A key goal of the program was to determine if the particulate matter (PM) sensor could measure particulate matter levels below the OBD threshold of 0.03 g/bhp-hr.
 Particle and charge measurements in the post-DPF environment were conducted during this program to correlate with the response of the PM sensor.